Bird Girl: Book cover

 The Bonaventure Cemetery statue sat virtually unnoticed until 1993, when Random House hired Savannah photographer Jack Leigh to shoot an image for the cover of John Berendt's new book, Midnight in the Garden of Good and Evil.
 At Berendt's suggestion, Leigh searched the Bonaventure Cemetery for a suitable subject.
-He found the sculpture next to a grave on the Trosdal family plot, at the end of his second day of searching, and had to make the shot quickly as dusk approached.
+At the end of his second day of searching, he found the sculpture next to a grave on the Trosdal family plot and had to make the shot quickly as dusk approached.
 He reportedly spent ten hours in the darkroom adjusting the lighting, giving the photo a moonlit feel and accentuating the halo around the statue's head.

 The cover image, titled "Midnight, Bonaventure Cemetery", was an immediate hit, and Berendt called it "one of the strongest book covers I've ever seen".
-The book, published in 1994, became an all time bestseller, and soon people began flocking to Bonaventure Cemetery to see the sculpture.
-Due to concern about the amount of traffic at the grave site, the Trosdal family removed it from the cemetery and lent it to the Telfair Museums in Savannah in 1997 for public display.
+The book, published in 1994, became a bestseller, and soon people began flocking to Bonaventure Cemetery to see the sculpture.
+Due to concern about traffic at the grave site, the Trosdal family removed it from the cemetery and lent it to the Telfair Museums in Savannah in 1997 for public display.
 In December 2014, the statue was moved to the Telfair Academy where, as of 2025, she resides in a special exhibit.